 The Manager considers that the Fund's capital consists of its net assets attributable to Unitholders together with the Fund's borrowing facilities and its capital queue.
 The Manager manages the Fund's capital to enable the Fund to continue as a going concern and meet its liabilities as they fall due and to minimise the cost of borrowing within the constraint of meeting liabilities as they fall due.
 When funding new developments or acquiring new assets the Manager assesses whether it is in the best interests of Unitholders as a whole to utilise existing borrowing facilities, negotiate new facilities or draw down from the capital queue.
-The Manager also considers whether it is in the best interests or different sources of capital to meet redemption requests or to defer such redemptions.
+The Manager also considers whether it is in the best interests of Unitholders to use existing liquid assets or different sources of capital to meet redemption requests or to defer such redemptions.